 Moreover, this body of literature does not shed light on prosecutorial decision-making in the federal criminal justice system.
 This is important because of the many ways in which the federal system is unique.
 In recent years, federal courts have processed more criminal cases than any single state system, they typically deal with more serious crimes and have more severe punishments-especially for firearm and drug offenses-and they provide considerable discretion to prosecutors because the federal sentencing guidelines place strict constraints on judicial sentencing discretion (Stith & Cabranes, 1998).
 Little is known about the extent to which unfettered prosecutorial discretion in federal courts jeopardizes the goals of certainty, uniformity, and disparity reduction proffered by the USSC.
 Federal prosecutors' charging and plea decisions are likely to exert profound influence over final sentencing outcomes.
-These decisions can affect the calculation of appropriate guidelines ranges, invoke or circumvent sentencing the relevant conduct of convicted offenders.
+These decisions can affect the calculation of appropriate guidelines ranges, invoke or circumvent sentencing enhancements, and influence the information available to the judge in considering the relevant conduct of convicted offenders.